-Sublime, widely known as Singer/Guitarist Brad Nowell, Bassist Eric Wilson & Drummer Bud Gaugh, has many more layers and players to the group than the commercially promoted 3-piece.
-You’ll find out by reading below, that Sublime had a different drummer during the recording sessions of their first album, 40oz to Freedom, and that the writing process involved more than just the aforementioned 3 members.
+Sublime, widely known as singer/guitarist Brad Nowell, bassist Eric Wilson and drummer Bud Gaugh, has many more layers and players to the group than the commercially promoted 3-piece.
+You’ll find out by reading below that Sublime had a different drummer during the recording sessions of 40oz to Freedom and that the writing process involved more than just the aforementioned 3 members.

-I spoke with former Sublime Drummer & DJ, Marshall Goodman (aka Ras MG, aka Field Marshall), over the phone for more than an hour and 20minutes.
-The interview was so long & drenched in so much great perspective & information that we decided to split the interview up in to 2 parts.
-Part 1 of our interview, below, explains how Marshall met Brad Nowell, joined Sublime & how the writing process took place to form that Sublime legacy.
+I spoke with former Sublime drummer and DJ, Marshall Goodman (aka Ras MG, aka The Field Marshall), over the phone for more than an hour and 20minutes.
+The interview was so long and drenched in so much great perspective and information that we decided to split the interview up in to 2 parts.
+Part 1 of our interview below explains how Marshall met Brad Nowell, joined Sublime and how the writing process took place to form that Sublime legacy.
 In addition to Marshall Goodman, this legacy would not be complete without Skunk Records and it’s owner, Miguel Happoldt, who was very much in Sublime as a producer, writer & sound engineer.

-Part 2 of this interview with Marshall Goodman will Publish on Tuesday, April 8th where Ras MG pulls back the curtain a bit on the rise & fall of Long Beach Dub Allstars, whether or not he was asked to join Sublime with Rome & where he plans on taking his music into the future, following the Skunk 25th Anniversary show at this year’s California Roots Festival in May.
+Part 2 of this interview with Marshall Goodman will Publish on Tuesday, April 8th where Ras MG pulls back the curtain a bit on the rise and fall of Long Beach Dub Allstars.
+He discusses whether or not he was asked to join Sublime with Rome and where he plans on taking his music into the future following the Skunk 25th Anniversary show at this year’s California Roots Festival in May.
 Enjoy the read…

 Part 2 of this Interview can be read by clicking HERE!

-Marshall: I met Brad, I was about 14, 13 maybe.
+Marshall: I met Brad, I was about 13, 14 maybe.
 He was in a band with my sister, Ruth Goodman.
-The band’s name was Sloppy Seconds, Eric Wilson was in the band as well.
-My sister was 3 years older than me and was a saxophonist; she was known around Long Beach as a great saxophonist.
-So they (Sloppy Seconds) came to our house to rehearse one time and I didn’t have drums yet, I just had turntables.
-As a youngster I was a break-dancer.
-I was into the entire Hip Hop scene, and I had a set of turntables.
+The band’s name was Sloppy Seconds, and Eric Wilson was in the band as well.
+My sister was 3 years older than me and was known around Long Beach as a great saxophonist.
+So Sloppy Seconds came to our house to rehearse one time.
+I didn’t have drums yet, I just had turntables.
+As a youngster I was a break-dancer, I was into the entire Hip Hop scene, and I had a set of turntables.
 Brad came by once when I was in the room spinning some records.
-He came in and didn’t understand how I was making the song repeat because it didn’t look like I was operating an echo system; I was using the turntables to make the song repeat.
+He came in and didn’t understand how I was making the song repeat because it didn’t look like I was operating an echo system.
+I was using the turntables to make the song repeat.
 He was intrigued at how I was doing that, and that’s how I first met Brad.

-As time went on, Sublime formed–and I believe that Sloppy Seconds kind of spun into it.
+As time went on, Sublime formed and I believe that Sloppy Seconds kind of spun into it.
 The styles of Sloppy Seconds kind of formulated and rolled into Sublime and they played a bunch of backyard parties.
-Now I’m in high school, I’m 17, I’m still into Hip Hop, rapping & free-styling, things like that, and my friends and I would go to these backyard parties–I had friends that were in athletics, friends that were in gangs, and friends that were from the Cambodian-Vietnamese community; that’s how Long Beach is, you know?
-It’s all blended together, in essence.
-It’s a very brilliant frame of a lot of cultures, similar to New York, but in a beach fashion–in a small town fashion.
-So we’re at these backyard parties, it’s a mix of a whole bunch of people, and Sublime would be playing at these parties.
-I’d jump up there sometimes and free-style because I knew Brad and I knew Eric…
+Now I’m in high school, I’m 17, I’m still into Hip Hop, rapping & free-styling.
+My friends and I would go to these backyard parties.
+I had friends that were in athletics, friends that were in gangs, and friends that were from the Cambodian-Vietnamese community.
+That’s how Long Beach is, it’s a very brilliant frame of a lot of cultures, similar to New York, but in a small town beach fashion.
+So we’re at these backyard parties and it’s a mix of a whole bunch of people and Sublime would be playing at these parties.
+I’d jump up there sometimes and free-style because I knew Brad and I knew Eric.

-On a side-note, I met Eric in junior high school; I knew Eric before I met Brad.
-Eric & I were in the band class together at Jefferson Junior High.
-Him and I got a long because he stuck out, you know?
-He had on the eyeliner and big creepers–I used to call them Frankenstein Shoes (haha).
-Everybody was wearing the eyeliner at the time–all the punk rockers–and he definitely got my attention.
+On a side-note, I met Eric in junior high school.
+I knew Eric before I met Brad.
+Eric and I were in the band class together at Jefferson Junior High.
+Him and I got along because he stuck out, you know?
+He had on the eyeliner and big creepers, I used to call them Frankenstein Shoes [haha].
+Everybody was wearing the eyeliner at the time, all the punk rockers and he definitely got my attention.
 He was funny, you know?
 He was real cool too.
 He got kicked out of class more than he was there.
-I was probably 13 when I met Eric…
+I was probably 13 when I met Eric.

 And you were 19 when you first recorded with Sublime?